 This was Rapp & Rapp Architect’s fifteenth awarded project of 1919.
 The original conception name was the Capitol Theatre with plans drawn up in March and April 1920.

-Photographs taken at The Chicago Theatre, with special thanks to MSG Entertainment and The Chicago Theatre
+Photographs taken at The Chicago Theatre, with special permission by MSG Entertainment and The Chicago Theatre management

 Black & White Images courtesy American Theatre Architecture Archive, Theatre Historical Society of America

-Color Images Courtesy of Dwight Harts Photography, Denver, CO
+Color Images of inside the Chicago Theatre, courtesy of Dwight Harts Photography, Denver, CO

 Madison Square Garden history of the Chicago Theatre which mentions Grell as the artist.